 If you don’t have microwaveable popcorn, here’s how to make popcorn in a pot:

 - Drizzle some oil into the bottom of your pot and add a layer of popcorn kernels.

 - Make sure you put the lid on!

 - Put onto a medium heat and after a few minutes you’ll hear the popping start, give the pan a shake once or twice to redistribute the kernels and stop them from burning.

 - Once the popping has stopped, empty them into a bowl and throw in a knob of butter to your pot to melt and pour the melted butter over the popped corn.

 Close the curtains, dim the lights in the room, hand over your ticket when you arrive and, if you have a torch or flashlight to hand, why not let your child usher you to your seat with it?

 Enjoy the movie!

-Over to you now.
-Did you make your own home cinema experience for family movie night?
-Tell us in the comments below, we’d love to hear what movie you watched!
+Have your say!
+Do you ever make your own home cinema for family movie night?
+Leave a comment below and let us know – we’d love to hear from you!